JonRivera/Package_Repo/README.md

 * Contains a module which includes a function that is able to output dataframe into "pretty format".

-* Able to create features with low cardinality ex)

 * Example1

 ```python